neilmanfredit/SmartScopeAutomatedDome/README.md

 ## Licence

-MIT — see [LICENSE](LICENSE) — CC BY-NC-SA 4.0, non-commercial use only.
+Copyright © Neil Manfred.
+Licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+Commercial use and derivative works are not permitted. — see [LICENSE](LICENSE) — CC BY-NC-SA 4.0, non-commercial use only.

 ---